ダーニエル

 We can run xmake && xmake run to build and run the default target, if we want to specify another target we can run xmake run target_name would produce the same effect as xmake run sample-project.

-If you are looking for a easy to begin with boilerplate I’ve created one at my GitHub, xmake-boilerplate.
+If you are looking for a easy to begin with boilerplate I’ve created one at my GitHub.